When I Was Your Man: Live performances

 It was sung on the show Vivement Dimanche, on April 7, 2013.
 On May 26, 2013, the single was performed at the Radio 1's Big Weekend.
 "When I Was Your Man" was sung on The Moonshine Jungle Tour (2013–2015), on his debut concert residency, Bruno Mars at The Chelsea, Las Vegas (2013–2015), and during the 24K Magic World Tour (2017–2018).
-The song was part of the setlist of An Evening With Silk Sonic at Park MGM (2022), a concert residency performed by Mars with Anderson .Paak, as Silk Sonic.
-They performed it as a medley of "Put on a Smile" of Silk Sonic's debut studio album An Evening With Silk Sonic (2021), and "Make It Better", a song included on .Paak's fourth studio album Ventura (2019) featuring Smokey Robinson.
+The song was part of the setlist of An Evening with Silk Sonic at Park MGM (2022), a concert residency performed by Mars with Anderson .Paak, as Silk Sonic.
+They performed it as a medley of "Put on a Smile" of Silk Sonic's debut studio album An Evening with Silk Sonic (2021), and "Make It Better", a song included on .Paak's fourth studio album Ventura (2019) featuring Smokey Robinson.
+The track was part of the Bruno Mars Live (2022-2024) setlist.

 Cover versions and usage in media

 In 2013, The Voice UK contestant Mike Ward performed the song during the competition.
 A studio version of his performance was released and peaked at number 60 in the UK Singles Chart.
 Country singer Thomas Rhett recorded a cover of the song as a 'thank-you' to fans.
 The song was released for sale on February 3, 2015 and it debuted at No. 27 on the Hot Country Songs chart and despite failing to reach the Billboard Hot 100, it peaked inside of the Bubbling Under Hot 100, which acts as an extension of the former chart, peaking at number 7 there.

 "When I Was Your Man" was included on the soundtrack of the Brazilian soap opera Amor à Vida.

-In January 2023, American singer Miley Cyrus issued the single "Flowers", which chorus is a paraphrase of the chorus of "When I Was Your Man".
-However, editors of Billboard noted that songs' similarities are not based on sampling, so the writers of the aforementioned song don't need to be credited as co-writers of "Flowers".
+In January 2023, American singer Miley Cyrus released the single "Flowers"; its chorus is a paraphrase of the one on "When I Was Your Man".
+Tempo Music Investments, which holds partial copyright over "When I Was Your Man", filed a copyright infringement suit against Cyrus and fellow "Flowers" co-writers Gregory Aldae Hein and Michael Pollack on September 16, 2024.